Welcome to Leaders' Link

 The age of accountability: No Child Left Behind to Common Core State Standards

 Often dubbed the “age of accountability,” AYP requirements began a watershed era for educators.
 Media-publicized test scores could sometimes be the deciding factor in continued employment for administrators at every level, from principals to superintendents.

 The pressure on administrators for their school or district to perform well on standardized tests has not abated.
-NCLB is being reworked as the Elementary and Secondary Education Act and schools continue to strive to meet federal and state accountability measures, which are also being revamped.
+NCLB is being reworked as the Elementary and Secondary Education Act, and schools continue to strive to meet federal and state accountability measures, which are also being revamped.

-Common Core Standards are designed to prepare students graduating from U.S. schools for the globally competitive, ever-evolving professional world they will face as adults.
-As such, state and federal accountability systems will be based on new, common assessments of the CCS, which will assess students in more highly demanding tasks than those of past bubbled-in multiple choice tests.
+Common Core standards are designed to prepare students graduating from U.S. schools for the globally competitive, ever-evolving professional world they will face as adults.
+As such, state and federal accountability systems will be based on new, common assessments of the CCSS, which will assess students in more highly demanding tasks than those of past bubbled-in multiple choice tests.
 The new system is not simply a matter of a new set of standards that educators must begin to teach.
 It demands methods of instruction that may be very different from what teachers in many schools have been doing.

 The challenge to meet: Demands on schools rise as resources dwindle

 Meanwhile, the economic hardships of the Great Recession hit schools hard starting in 2008.
 While demands upon schools have risen dramatically, resources for every aspect of schooling — books and materials, technology, bus transportation, facilities, programs for students, professional development for staff, and instructional and support personnel, including administrators — have shriveled.